Florida stone crab: Fishery

 The Florida stone crab is usually fished near jetties, oyster reefs or other rocky areas, just as for blue crabs.
 The bodies of these crabs are relatively small and so are rarely eaten, but the claws (chelae), which are large and strong enough to break an oyster's shell, are considered a delicacy.
 Harvesting is accomplished by removing one or both claws from the live animal and returning it to the ocean where it can regrow the lost limb(s).
 To be kept, claws must be 2+7/8 in long, measured from the tips of the immovable finger to the first joint.

-In 1978, and in the Everglades National Park Research Center, wild caught crabs were kept in an aquarium for the specifics of testing mortality rates of declawed crabs.
-Mortality rates of 47 percent for doubly declawed and 28 percent for single declawed crabs were evident.
-In the 2011 season the mortality rates had increased to 62.9 percent and 40.8 percent respectively.
+The mortality rates of declawed crabs were examined in 1978 by the Everglades National Park Research Center; wild caught crabs were kept in an aquarium and declawed.
+Mortality rates of 47 percent for doubly declawed and 28 percent for single declawed crabs were subsequently recovered.
+In the 2011 season the mortality rates was found to be 62.9 percent and 40.8 percent respectively.
 In retrospect, 20 percent of landed claws are regrown.

 In the United States, Florida stone crabs are legal for harvest from October 15 until May 15.
 The catch varies from year to year, ranging between 2.0 and 3.5 million in the period 1982–2009, overwhelmingly from the Gulf coast (as opposed to Atlantic coast).
 This is believed to be the maximum amount possible, given current environmental conditions, regulations, and practices.
 The number of traps tripled between 1989–1990 and 2009–2010 without haul increasing (hence having a very low catch-per-trap level).
-However, due to fisheries management, the haul is believed to be stable, as sufficient spawning happens.
+The Seafood Watch program, managed by the Monterey Bay Aquarium, identifies "high concern" on fishing mortality, "moderate concern" on stock abundance, and the fishery management strategy to be "ineffective."

 Claws are sold by size, generally in four sizes: medium, large, jumbo, and colossal.

 The top buyer of stone crab claws is Joe's Stone Crab in Miami, and it plays a significant role in the industry, influencing the wholesale price and financing many crabbers.

-The Monterey Bay Aquarium has given the Floridian stone crab fishery its highest rating of "Best Choice" for maintaining high fishing standards and working hard to keep the stone crab a viable fishery.
+The Monterey Bay Aquarium's Seafood Watch program, which rates fishery products by sustainability, gives the Florida stone crab its lowest rating of "Avoid" and suggests to "find an alternative" food.